stefe2/kyber-doc/docs/manual/software/web-interface.md

 !!! tip "Browser Recommendation"
     For the best experience, we recommend using Google Chrome as it provides optimal performance and compatibility.
 ---
-<br><br>
+## General Page

-# General Page
+The General Page is where you do basic configuration of the Kyber Controller.

-The General Page is where you do basic configuration of the Kyber Controller
+Start Kyber configuration with this page first

 ![General](../../assets/web_interface/web_general.png){ align=center }